hiddify/Hiddify-Manager/README.md

 ***
 ## Why Hiddify-Manager?
 The word *Hiddify* is a combination of hidden and simplify.
 We aim to bring together everything that helps to make it simple and hidden in **Hiddify-Manager**.
-In other words, it is a panel with a wide range of features and capabilities that helps you enjoy hassle-free and secure internet browsing.”.
-Serving as a user-friendly VPN solution, Hiddify ensures that you can access the free internet with ease and peace of mind.
+In other words, it is a panel with a wide range of features and capabilities that helps you enjoy hassle-free and secure internet browsing.
+Serving as a user-friendly VPN solution, Hiddify-Manager ensures that you can access the free internet with ease and peace of mind.

 ### Attractive features
 - **Quick installation**